Mapped: Which countries recognise Palestine as a state?

 So far, recognition of Palestinian sovereignty has largely been limited to countries in Africa, South America and Asia that have historically been critical of Israel.

-In the UK, Sir Keir Starmer is facing increasing pressure from MPs and activists to immediately recognise Palestine as a state.
+In the UK, Sir Keir Starmer has rejected calls from MPs to immediately recognise a Palestinian state.

-In response, the prime minister has said statehood is the “inalienable right” of the Palestinian people but maintained that a ceasefire in Gaza should come first.
+Some 221 MPs have signed a letter urging the British government to recognise the state of Palestine at a meeting of the UN next week.

+While the prime minister said he was “unequivocal” about wanting to see a Palestinian state, he insisted this needed to be part of a “wider plan which ultimately results in a two-state solution and lasting security for Palestinians and Israelis”.

 Mr Macron’s announcement sparked anger in Israel and Washington, with Israeli Prime Minister Benjamin Netanyahu condemning the decision.